 In 2021, Governor Hochul directed state agencies to create plans detailing efforts to increase the transparency and accessibility of their work.
-In 2022, DCJS continued these efforts by refreshing publicly available, statutorily required pretrial release data and by publishing additional years of pretrial release data in supplemental files.
-DCJS also continued to develop data dashboards that would eventually allow users to filter data and use interactive visualizations to compare index crime and other trends over time.
-DCJS also maintained compliance with required data and information reporting, such as use of force among law enforcement agencies, and posted new program profiles on the Criminal Justice Knowledge Bank.
-DCJS also supported new research-practice partnerships through the Criminal Justice Research Consortium.
+In 2023, DCJS developed and deployed three new publicly facing index crime dashboards containing 12 separate dashboard views, fully converting how the agency publishes crime data and providing access to more reported crime and violent crime by firearm data than ever before.
+DCJS also deployed a public-facing dashboard displaying detailed data on racial and ethnic disparities in the youth justice system.
+DCJS also maintained compliance with required data and information reporting, such as use of force among law enforcement agencies, and posted two new program profiles on the Criminal Justice Knowledge Bank.
+DCJS also supported new research-practice partnerships through the

+Criminal Justice Research Consortium.
 These efforts to enhance and improve accessibility and transparency will continue.